dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

     receive FIFO: if you wait too long and a fifth message arrives, one gets dropped.

-    (For both cases I'm being vague because writing this made me realize I didn't test if its the oldest or newest --- if you run an experiment let us know!)

 These bugs suck.
-They often won't show up when the system is ticking along slowly or with few nodes (e.g., as during testing) but only sporadically when you go full speed or add more nodes or tasks and then things will just lock up occasionally.
+They often won't show up when the system is ticking along slowly or with few nodes or few tasks (e.g., as during testing) but only sporadically when you go full speed or add more nodes or tasks and then things will just lock up occasionally.
 (Compounding the problem:
 "are you sure it's not a hardware bug?")

-To avoid dropping device results, the code must either sit in a "fast enough" loop "polling" for these events (e.g., by checking a status location over and over: "is there anything?")  or use _interrupts_ so that its device handling code runs soon-enough when there is something to do.
+To avoid dropping device results, the code must either sit in a "fast enough" loop *polling* for these events (e.g., by checking a status location over and over: "is there anything?")  or use *interrupts* so that its device handling code runs soon-enough when there is something to do.
 Polling is simple, but makes it hard to do other things --- do too many or take too long doing one and you missed your window.
-Interrupts make it easier to do other things, but are a great way to break your system since they they allow the interrupt routine to be invoked on any instruction, begging for race conditions.
+Interrupts make it easier to do other things, but are a great way to break your system since the interrupt routine can get invoked on any instruction, begging for race conditions.

 In this class we will always build device code using polling first and